josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🌱_Prosocial_Roots/🍉_Palestine_As_Rhizome/🥁_Why_They_Are_Still_Marching/README.md

 ### Institutional

-Have governments, companies, universities, charities, investors, regulators, and professional bodies addressed their own material relationships?
+Have governments, companies, universities, charities, investors, regulators, and professional bodies addressed their own material relationships and responsibilities?

 ### Democratic